microsoft/fhir-server/docs/graphQl/GettingStarted.md

 > for [GraphQL with FHIR](https://build.fhir.org/graphql.html).

 ## What Can I do with GraphQL in FHIR-Server?
-* ✅ Get all Patients in your FHIR-Server with specified properties based on [Patient Resource](https://www.hl7.org/fhir/patient.html).
+* ✅ Get first 10 Patients in your FHIR-Server with specified properties based on [Patient Resource](https://www.hl7.org/fhir/patient.html).
 * ✅ Get Patient by ID with specified properties.
 * ✅ Get more than one Patient by ID with specified properties.